PROCEDURES FOR THE RESOLUTION OF ALLEGATIONS OF SEXUAL MISCONDUCT, SEXUAL ASSAULT, AND SEXUAL HARASSMENT

 4.0 REPORTING SEXUAL MISCONDUCT, SEXUAL ASSAULT, OR SEXUAL HARASSMENT – FORMAL COMPLAINT PROCESS

-4.1 Every administrator, supervisor, and University official is responsible for promptly reporting incidents of sexual misconduct which come to their attention.
-Students, faculty and staff who witness, or are aware of, suspected incidents of sexual misconduct are strongly encouraged to report the incident.
+4.1 Every University employee, except those who are statutorily barred, is responsible for immediately (or as soon as possible for incidents which occur on weekends, holidays or other times the University is closed) reporting incidents of sexual misconduct which come to his/her attention to the Title IX Coordinator or his/her designee.
+Students or other third parties who witness, or are aware of, suspected incidents of sexual misconduct are strongly encouraged to report the incident.

-4.2 Complaints or reports of sexual misconduct should be reported immediately, or as soon as possible, to the University’s Title IX Coordinator.
+4.2 Complaints or reports of sexual misconduct should be reported immediately (or as soon as possible for incidents which occur on weekends, holidays or other times the University is closed) to the University’s Title IX Coordinator or his/her designee.

-4.2.1 Complaints may be made in writing by completing a Sexual Misconduct Complaint Form which may be obtained from the Title IX Coordinator website (Form PDF link) or in person at the Title IX Coordinator’s office.
+4.2.1 Complaints may be made in writing by completing a Sexual Misconduct Complaint Form which may be obtained from the Title IX Coordinator website, the University sexual misconduct website (www.usm.edu/sexual-misconduct), or at the Title IX Coordinator’s office.

 4.2.2 Complaints of sexual misconduct may be made or reported in person to the Title IX Coordinator.

-4.2.3 Complaints of sexual misconduct may be made or reported to Faculty, Chairs, Deans, Dean of Students, or University employees in positions of authority which shall then, immediately, or as soon as possible, be reported to the University’s Title IX Coordinator.
+4.2.3 Complaints of sexual misconduct may be made or reported to Faculty, Chairs, Deans, Dean of Students, or any University employee who shall then, immediately (or as soon as possible for incidents which occur on weekends, holidays or other times the University is closed) report the incident to the University’s Title IX Coordinator.

 4.2.4 While an investigation may begin on the basis of an oral complaint or report, the Complainant is strongly encouraged to file a written complaint.
 The Complainant should submit a written and signed statement setting out the details of the conduct which is the subject of the complaint, including the Complainant’s name, signature, and contact information; the name of the person directly responsible for the alleged violation; a detailed description of the conduct or event that is the basis of the alleged violation; the date(s) and location(s) of the occurrence(s); the names of any witness(es) to the occurrence(s); the resolution sought; and any documents or information that are relevant to the complaint.

 4.3 Persons who have been victims of either sexual assault or sexual violence are encouraged to immediately contact the University Police Department at 601-266-4986 or by dialing 911 and seeking immediate medical attention even if they do not wish to pursue criminal charges or otherwise pursue a complaint against their attacker.
-[External links to inside and outside resources should be inserted at this point.]
+[External links to inside and outside resources can be found on the sexual misconduct website, www.usm.edu/sexual-misconduct.]

 5.0 IMMEDIATE ACTIONS BY UNIVERSITY